WildGums/WildGums.OpenSource/README.md

 The documentation website uses the static site generator [Hugo](https://gohugo.io/).
 This allows writing the documentation in markdown.

-This guide will explain the basics on how to contribute to the WildGums documentation.
+This guide will explain the basics on how to contribute to the documentation.
 For more information about Hugo, please visit the [Hugo documentation](https://gohugo.io/documentation/) site.

 The easiest way to install Hugo is to use Chocolatey: